Beyond the Visible: A Survey on Cross-spectral Face Recognition: Cross-spectral Face Recognition

 \subsection{Deep Feature Extraction}

-After face images are being preprocessed, two different schemes can be leveraged to compute domain-invariant feature representation.
-Firstly, faces from different spectral bands can be directly introduced to a CNN, aiming to learn shared feature representation.
-Secondly, faces can be transformed by GANs into a target domain and next features can be extracted.
+After face images are preprocessed, two different schemes can be leveraged to compute domain-invariant features.
+Firstly, faces from different spectral bands can be directly ingested by a CNN, aiming to learn a shared feature representation scheme.
+Secondly, faces can be transformed by GANs into a target domain and features can be extracted from the transformed images.